JDDoesDev/docksal-book/docs/intro-docker/docker-basics/docker-components/storage/volumes/_index.md

 We can check that these files exist by running `cat /app/test` and `cat ~/container-test` which should display the expected text.

+{{% notice info %}}
-> NOTE: the `~` in bash is a shortcut to the current user's home folder.
+NOTE: the `~` in bash is a shortcut to the current user's home folder.
 For root, this is `/root`, but for other users it is usually `/Users/<my user name>`.
+{{% /notice %}}

 Now, let's exit our container by typing `exit`.
-Since we don't have anything running in the container this will cause it to exit.
+Since we don't have anything running in the container this will cause it to stop.

 Run `docker container rm exampleContainer` to remove the container.